 In the Lifetime of the Buddha

 King Pasenadi, a righteous ruler and devoted supporter of the Buddha, always provided food for the Buddha’s disciples, but they did not stay and eat at the palace because the people there were not friendly.
-When the king found out they went to eat at their friends’ homes, he decided to marry a woman from the Buddha’s Sakya clan in order to build closer relations with the Buddha and his disciples.
-The Sakya clan was very haughty and insular and so did not want to marry into a relationship with the king, but because he was their leader, a request like this could not be refused without consequences.
-They decided to send a daughter of a nobleman born to a slave woman and tell King Pasenadi she was noble.
+When the king found out that they went to eat at their friends’ homes, he decided to marry a woman from the Buddha’s Sakya clan in order to build closer relations with the Buddha and his disciples.
+However, the Sakya clan was arrogant and insular and did not want to marry into a relationship with the king; but because he was their leader, a request like this could not be refused without consequences.
+So they sent a daughter of a nobleman born to a slave woman and told King Pasenadi she was noble.

 Knowing the Sakya clan’s reputation, the king’s assistants wanted to be sure the woman they were taking back was truly noble-born.
 So the family faked eating a meal together as proof.
-This was done by having what was claimed to be a very important letter delivered to the father at the start of mealtime that he needed to read right away, so he sat at the table reading rather than eating.
-This made it appear to the king’s assistants that he ate a meal with his daughter, but since he didn’t actually eat, he didn’t degrade himself with a slave.
+This was done by having what was claimed to be a very important letter delivered to the father at the start of the meal, so after taking just one bite he sat at the table reading rather than eating.
+This made it appear to the king’s assistants that he had dined with his daughter, but since he didn’t actually eat, he didn’t degrade himself with a slave.

 King Pasenadi truly loved his new consort and made her his chief queen.
 Soon a son was born and he grew up receiving all the advantages a prince deserved, except he did not get gifts from his maternal grandfather’s family.
 Not wanting her son to know about her life, his mother lied and told him they sent nothing because they lived very far away.
 Once he grew up, he decided to visit his other family; and though she tried, his mother could not stop him.

-When King Pasenadi heard the news about his wife he was furious and gave her and his son nothing more than he gave to his other slaves.
-But a few days later the Buddha, while admitting that his clan did wrong, explained to the king that his queen and son were children of royal men and the mother’s birth was irrelevant.
+When King Pasenadi heard the news about his wife, he was furious and gave her and his son nothing more than he gave to his other slaves.
+But a few days later, the Buddha, while admitting that his clan did wrong, explained to the king that his queen and son were children of royal men and the mother’s birth was irrelevant.
 The king changed his mind and restored their honor.

 The wife of King Pasenadi’s commander-in-chief had never borne him a son, so he sent her back to her family.
 Accepting her fate, she went to pay respect to the Buddha before departing, and he told her not to go.
 Elated by his counsel, she went home and told her husband.
 The commander-in-chief figured the Buddha must have a good reason for it and let her stay.
 Soon after, she got pregnant.
-She told her husband she wanted to bathe in and drink the holy water used for ceremonial sprinkling by the families of kings from another clan, so he took her there in his chariot.
+She told her husband she wanted to bathe in and drink the holy water used for ceremonial sprinkling by the families of kings from another clan, so he took her to the well in his chariot.

 Over time, the commander-in-chief’s wife gave birth to twin boys sixteen times.
 All thirty-two of their sons grew up to be heroic and perfect in every way.